tigera-solutions/calicocloud-kaas-workshop-demo/modules/host-protection.md

    ![hep policy](../img/hep-policy-networkset-eks.png)

-   - You should be able to see the flow logs when you netshoot again from your cloud9.
+   - You should be able to see the flow logs when you netshoot again from your cloud9 shell.

    ![networkset hep flowlog.](../img/networkset-hep-flowlog-eks.png)